Joel-Hecht/buoy/README.md

 ## Building

-The makefile is configured to run the program, install in systemd, and add a function to evaluate output in current terminal, run
+The makefile is configured to run the program, install in systemd, and add a function to evaluate output in current terminal.
+Run make for full setup.
 ```
 $ make
 ```